 Chris’ top tips to keep your business safe

-- Grow your cyber security as your business grows and stay up to date with the latest technology.
+- Grow your cyber security as your business grows and stay up to date with the latest technology, which is something IT support services can assist with.
 Read more about this on the Sussex Police website

 - Keep your assets safe – have an inventory of your digital assets and an additional backup of them.
 This is important so in the event of having your data wiped from the system, or you being a victim of ransomware, you know your data is safe